posativ/acrylamid/README.rst

 features mainly:

 - blog articles, static pages, tags, RSS/Atom feeds and an article overview
-- theming support (using jinja2_) and support for jinja2 directly in postings
+- theming support (using jinja2_ or mako_) and support for jinja2 directly in postings
 - Markdown_, reStructuredText_, textile_ and pandoc_
 - Markdown extensions and custom reStructuredText directives
 - MathML, modern web-typography and hyphenation using soft-hyphens